jeremyabbott/Presentations/FSharpForTheCSharp/slides/talk.md

 - Commonly used in place of classes

 ---

+### Record Types and Immutability

+    let someone = { FirstName = "Jeremy"; LastName = "Abbott" }

+    let updateFirstName person firstName =
+        { person with FirstName = firstName } // copy everything and update first name

+    let updatedPerson = updatedFirstName someone "John"

+- someone is immutable
+- We can copy the values of someone, into a new record and then update the properties we care about

+---

 ### Discriminated Unions
 - Discrete cases that are related to each other